JiriBilek/ESP_ATMod/README.md

 >
 ```

 You can now send the certificate (PEM encoding), no echo is given.
 After the last line (`-----END CERTIFICATE-----`), the certificate is parsed and loaded.
 The certificate should be sent with \n notation.
-For example:
+For example [isrg-root-x1-cross-signed.pem](https://letsencrypt.org/certs/isrg-root-x1-cross-signed.pem):

 ```
 -----BEGIN CERTIFICATE-----